grafana/mimir/docs/sources/migration-guide/migrating-from-thanos-or-prometheus.md

 ### Running `metaconvert`

 > **Warning:** The `metaconvert` tool modifies objects in place.
-> Ensure you enable bucket versioning or have backups before running running the tool.
+> Ensure you enable bucket versioning or have backups before running the tool.

-To run `metaconvert`, you need to provide it with the bucket configuration.
-Use `metaconvert -h` to get list of available parameters.
+To run `metaconvert`, provide it with the bucket configuration.
+Use `metaconvert -h` to list available parameters.

-1. Use one of the following steps to run `metaconvert` in a dry-run mode that lists blocks for migration.
+1. Complete one of the following steps to run `metaconvert` in a dry-run mode, which lists blocks for migration.

-   - Using Docker:
+   - If you are using Docker, run the following command:

    ```bash
    docker run grafana/metaconvert -backend=gcs -gcs.bucket-name=bucket -tenant=anonymous -dry-run
    ```

-   - Using a local binary:
+   - If you are using a local binary, run the following command:

    ```bash
    ./metaconvert -backend=filesystem -filesystem.dir=/bucket -tenant=anonymous -dry-run
    ```

 1. Remove the `-dry-run` flag to apply the migration.
-1. Verify the migration by re-running the tool with `-dry-run` and confirming that no changes are needed.
+1. Verify the migration by re-running the tool with `-dry-run` and confirming that no changes are required.